bahlolab/bioinfotools/aligners/bwa.md

 optimised for a particular type and length of read: BWA-backtrack, BWA-SW and BWA-MEM.
 The BWA-MEM algorithm is preferred for reads with length greater than 70 bases, since it is much faster and more accurate than the other two.
-The program is written in C code and is available on GitHub (development version) and SourceForge (released version).
+The source code is written in C and is available on GitHub (development version) and SourceForge (released version).

 ## Installation
 * First download the tarball from SourceForge (e.g. bwa-0.7.12.tar.bz2) using curl (the -L option is used because SourceForge redirects to another location).
-You can also confirm that you've downloaded the right thing by checking that the MD5 hash is the same as described on the download page (click the "i" info link):
+You can confirm that you've downloaded the right file by checking that the MD5 hash is the same as described on the download page (click the "i" info link):